 BSE Program Educational Objectives

-Within a few years of graduation, Baylor B.S.E. graduates will:
+Within a few years after graduation, Baylor BSE. graduates will:

-- Establish themselves as a competent, successful, and responsible member within their chosen career profession, as evidenced by such indicators as promotions, raises, recognition, and increased responsibilities,
+- Establish themselves as competent, successful, and responsible members within their chosen career vocation;

 In support of the program objectives, graduates of the program must demonstrate that they have: